CrossRealms/Splunk-App-Auto-Update-MaxMind-Database/README.md

 CONFIGURATION
 -------------
 * Get Account ID and License Key
   * Create an Account on https://www.maxmind.com/en/geoip2-services-and-databases and generate a license key from going to Account icon on top right and "Manage License Keys".
-(For more details, refer **How to generate new License Key for free** section)
+(For more details, refer [HOW TO GENERATE NEW LICENSE KEY FOR FREE](https://github.com/CrossRealms/Splunk-App-Auto-Update-MaxMind-Database/tree/Add-steps-to-generate-license-key?tab=readme-ov-file#how-to-generate-new-license-key-for-free) section)

 * App Configuration
   * Open the App and configure Account ID and License Key.